Canvas CloudAI

 GCP

-Google Cloud Storage (Standard/Dual-Region/Regional) and Persistent Disk (zonal/regional)
+Google Cloud Storage (Standard with multi-region/dual-region options) and Persistent Disk

 OCI